-The Shed Blood of Jesus is the evidence of the victory of Jesus over Satan which gave Jesus the right to command Satan and destroy his plans and activities well it is the witness that redemption is completed.
-This is why Mark 16:17-18, where this delegation is given to the followers of Jesus, was removed from modern bibles by implying it was not in the originals and so was placed there by a person after the Gospel of Mark was written to hide the victory of Jesus over Satan which has been delegated to us to help us defeat Satan.
+The Shed Blood of Jesus is the evidence of the victory of Jesus over Satan which gave Jesus the right to command Satan and destroy his plans and activities.
+This is why Mark 16:17-18, where this delegation is given to the followers of Jesus, was removed from modern bibles by implying it was not in the originals and so was placed there by a person after the Gospel of Mark was written.